uber/uber-licence/README.md

 ```

 We recommend you add two scripts to your package and run
-  `check-licence` in a git pre commit.
+  `check-licence` in a Git pre-commit.

 ## Installation